ebarros29/terraform-diagrams/README.md

 In order to run this environment, you need just install:

-Python 3.6+
+- Python 3.6+

-Terraform 0.13+
+- Terraform 0.13+

 For more information, see https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python and https://learn.hashicorp.com/tutorials/terraform/install-cli

-Clone this repository:
+Open your terminal and clone this repository:

 ```
 git clone https://github.com/ebarros29/diagrams-terraform